 All of the above is really part of a larger conversation about financial planning.
 Our team at Morris Financial Concepts does not believe in scrimping and saving just for the sake of having money stored away; financial planning is about aligning your finances with your goals for your lifestyle.
 Meticulous planning paves the way for financial freedom, which in turn means that you can do the things you want to do both for yourself and for those you care about most.

 If you would like assistance in wealth management and planning, our financial advisors are here to help.
 Together, we can create a comprehensive plan to help you reach your goals, travel related or otherwise.
 Learn more about our services, including financial planning in Charleston and tax planning in Mt.
-Pleasant, and get in touch with a Certified Financial Planner today.
+Pleasant, and get in touch with a Certified Financial Advisor today.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-20-01